eliasright/Hotel-Booking-Cancellation-Prediction/README.md

 While the improvements were generally modest, often less than one percent and at most two percent, these incremental gains are significant in practical scenarios.
 In real-world settings with thousands of bookings, even small percentage improvements in predicting customer cancellations can have a substantial impact.

 Future improvements
-- Move beyond XGBoost's default settings for better generalization.
+- Move beyond XGBoost's default settings in feature selections for better generalization
-- Implement methods to reduce overfitting.
+- Implement methods to reduce overfitting
-- Experiment with a wider range of hyperparameters.
+- Experiment with a wider range of hyperparameters
 - Incorporate more diverse data for enhanced real-world applicability.
-Through feature interactions or more data collection.
+Through feature interactions or more data collection
 - Predict with other models